On the residual and profinite closures of commensurated subgroups: Applications to subgroup separability

 For the final claim, Lemma~\ref{lem:closure_commensurability} ensures that $(\overline{N\cap H})H=\overline H$.
 By the previous paragraph, we deduce that $NH=\overline H$, completing the proof. \end{proof}

 In view of the Main theorem and Corollary~\ref{cor:maintheorem_sep}, we deduce the following.

-\begin{cor} Let $G$ be a group and $H$ be a commensurated subgroup such that $G$ is generated by finitely many cosets of $H$. \begin{enumerate}[label=(\roman{*})] \item If $H$ is weakly separable, then $H$ contains a finite index subgroup $N$ which is normal in $G$. \item If $H$ is separable, then $H$ contains a finite index subgroup $N$ which is normal and separable in $G$. \end{enumerate} \end{cor}
+\begin{cor} Let $G$ be a group and $H$ be a commensurated subgroup such that $G$ is generated by finitely many cosets of $H$. \begin{enumerate}[label=(\roman{*})] \item If $H$ is weakly separable, then there is a subgroup $N$ of $H$ that is normal in $G$ and has finite index in $H$. \item If $H$ is separable, then there is a subgroup $N$ that is both normal and separable in $G$ and of finite index in $H$. \end{enumerate} \end{cor}

 \begin{cor} Let $G$ be a group and $H$ be a commensurated subgroup such that $G$ is generated by finitely many cosets of $H$.
 If $H$ is weakly separable and $\bigcap_{g \in G} g H g^{-1} = \{1\}$, then $H$ is finite. \end{cor}